davidovitch/freeyaw-ojf-wt-tests/README.md

 The wind tunnel tests have been organized by (job description listed is at the time of the experiment):

-* David Robert Verelst, PhD student at DTU Wind Energy
+* [David Robert Verelst](http://orcid.org/0000-0002-3687-0636), PhD student at DTU Wind Energy
 * [Jan-Willem van Wingerden](http://www.dcsc.tudelft.nl/~jwvanwingerden/index.shtml), Associate Professor at the TU Delft

 The results have been discussed in much more detail in the PhD thesis of David Verelst:

 * [Numerical and Experimental Results of a Passive Free Yawing Downwind Wind Turbine](http://orbit.dtu.dk/en/publications/numerical-and-experimental-results-of-a-passive-free-yawing-downwind-wind-turbine%28b4d534ad-b3c1-42e7-87b6-d72d1c21ea6c%29.html)

-When referring to the this data-set, please use the above mentioned PhD thesis.
+When referring to the this data-set, please cite the above mentioned PhD thesis.

 This repository does not include that raw and calibrated result files.
 The current version of this data set is [v2015-11-26](https://data.deic.dk/shared/62ffdf2d57c8a0133a7f3a43671d0e23) and contains the following: